 Street Dedication and Acceptance

-At various times, new subdivision are developed within the City and County of San Francisco.
-During the development of the subdivision, new roads and infrastructure may be required to support the development.
+At various times, new subdivisions are developed within the City and County of San Francisco.
+During the development of a subdivision, new roads and infrastructure may be required to support the development.
 The roads and infrastructure may be offered to the City as a right of way.

 Procedure

-1. During the development of a new sub-division, roadway and associated utility improvements may be required to support the new buildings.
-A developer can offer the roadway to the City as right of way.
+1. During the development of a new sub-division, roadways and associated utility improvements may be required to support the new buildings.
+A developer can offer the roadway to the City as public right of way.

 2. The proposed subdivision requires a Tentative Map submittal which will show the right of way and improvements.
 The Tentative Map must indicate if the right of way is to be dedicated to the public.